PaulinaKas/resizing_pdf_files/readme.md

-# Dedicated app resizing .pdf files
+# The app resizing .pdf files

 ## Table of contents:
 #### * General info